gdbooks/LegacyOpenGL/Chapter8/optimization.md

 * __Load the model from a file__ Dozens of great modeling packages enable you to create a model visually, and then export the geometric data to a file which can be read by your program.
 This approach offers the greatest flexibility.
 Model loading will be discussed later.
 * __Generate the model procedurally__.
 Some things you want to represent can be implicitly described with equations due to patterns they contain, or because they posses some random proerties you can generate on the flu.
 A good example of this is fractials, or a sphere.

 Whichever approach is used, it should be fairly obvious that you don't want to repeat all the work every frame.
-You certainly dont
+You certainly dont want to be constantly loading or generating a model.
+Instead you want to load the data into arrays in initialize, and then just use those arrays in the render function.

+This is the thing with vertex arrays, the data is stred in LARGE floating point arrays.
+Perhaps arrays of 2 to 6 thousand elements.

+## Enabling vertex arrays

+Like most OpenGL features, to be able to use vertex arrays, you must first enable them.
+You might expect this to be done with ```GL.Enable```, but it's not.
+OpenGL provides a seperate pair of functions to control vertex array support: